mamanigrasso/PartyPoker/README.md

 ## Technical Details

-PokerFox is a multiplayer Android game which was developed using Android Studio and the programming language Java and Android SDK version 26.
+POKERFOX is a multiplayer Android game which was developed using Android Studio and the programming language Java and Android SDK version 26.
 The multiplayer component was implemented using the 3rd party framework called Salut.
 PokerFox can be played on any Android device, the only requirement is that WifiDirect is enabled on al participating devices.